SciTools/iris/docs/iris/src/userguide/plotting_a_cube.rst

 Creating maps
 -------------
-Whenever a 2D plot is created and the x and y coordinates are longitude and latitude a :class:`mpl_toolkits.basemap.Basemap` instance is created which can be accessed with the :func:`iris.plot.gcm` function.
+Whenever a 2D plot is created using an :class:`iris.coord_systems.CoordSystem` a cartopy :class:`~cartopy.mpl_integration.GenericProjectionAxes` instance is created which can be accessed with the :func:`matplotlib.pyplot.gca` function.

-Given the current map, you can draw meridians, parallels and coastlines amongst other things.
+Given the current map, you can draw gridlines and coastlines amongst other things.

 .. seealso::
-	:meth:`Basemap.drawmeridians() <mpl_toolkits.basemap.Basemap.drawmeridians>`,
-	:meth:`Basemap.drawparallels() <mpl_toolkits.basemap.Basemap.drawparallels>` and
-	:meth:`Basemap.drawcoastlines() <mpl_toolkits.basemap.Basemap.drawcoastlines>`.
+	:meth:`cartopy's gridlines() <cartopy.mpl_integration.GenericProjectionAxes.gridlines>`,
+	:meth:`cartopy's coastlines() <cartopy.mpl_integration.GenericProjectionAxes.coastlines>`.

 Cube contour